eshagurram/ShadowFox/README.md

 # ShadowFox #task 1
-This is my first personal portfolio website, created to showcase my skills, projects, and experience as a web developer.
-The website is built using HTML, CSS, and JavaScript and features a responsive design, smooth scrolling, interactive buttons, and animated text effects using Typed.js.
+This is my first personal portfolio website, built to showcase my skills, projects, and experience as a web developer.
+It’s created with HTML, CSS, and JavaScript, featuring a responsive design, smooth scrolling, animated text, and interactive buttons.

-The website includes the following sections:

-Home: Introduction with animated roles and links to resume and GitHub.

-About: A brief description about me and my interests.

-Education: My academic background.

-Skills: A showcase of my technical skills.

-Projects: Highlights of projects I have worked on with images and descriptions.

-Contact: Contact information including email, LinkedIn, and GitHub.

-Features:

-Animated background and text effects.

-Responsive design for all devices.

-Sticky navigation bar for easy access to sections.

-Interactive buttons with hover effects.

-Purpose:
-This project helped me learn the basics of web development, design a modern layout, and create a professional personal portfolio to showcase my work.
+Sections: Home, About, Education, Skills, Projects, Contact

+Technologies Used: HTML, CSS, JavaScript, Typed.js

+Purpose: To create a professional online portfolio and practice web development fundamentals.